diamantidis/diamantidis.github.io/_posts/2020-05-17-ci-with-github-actions-for-scala-project.md

 And that's why I believe that having a Continuous Integration setup is useful.
 It will be the one responsible for doing all the tedious but yet important tasks of checking the quality and integrity of the changes we want to make, allowing us to focus on more important aspects of the project. :dart:

-Thanks for reading this post, I hope you find it useful!
+Thanks for reading!
+If you found this post useful, consider [buying me a coffee] to support the blog.
+For questions or comments, feel free to reach out on [X]!

-If you would like to get notified when new posts come out or you want to share a question or commend about this post, feel free to follow me on [X].
+Until next time!

 [GitHub Actions]: https://github.com/features/actions